thingsboard/thingsboard.github.io/docs/pe/user-guide/ui/aliases.md

         image: /images/user-guide/ui/alias/entity-name-3-pe.png
         title: 'The Entities table widget with alias that filters devices, which names start with ‘Compressor’, has been added.'

+entity-from-dashboard-state-1:
+    0:
+        image: /images/user-guide/ui/alias/entity-from-dashboard-state-2-pe.png
+        title: 'To add this alias, enter the alias name, and select the filter type "Entity from dashboard state" in the "Add alias" dialog.
+Then click "Add".'

+entity-from-dashboard-state-2:
+    0:
+        image: /images/user-guide/ui/alias/group-entities-1-pe.png
+        title: 'In the "Add alias" dialog box, enter the alias name, and select the "Group entities" filter type.
+Then choose the entities type and select the entity group;'
+    1:
+        image: /images/user-guide/ui/alias/entity-from-dashboard-state-4-pe.png
+        title: 'Add an Entity table widget that will display a list of entities.
+Use the "Group entities" alias as a data source;'
+    2:
+        image: /images/user-guide/ui/alias/entity-from-dashboard-state-5-pe.png
+        title: 'Add an Entity table widget that will display a list of devices is created.'

+entity-from-dashboard-state-3:
+    0:
+        image: /images/user-guide/ui/alias/entity-from-dashboard-state-6-pe.png
+        title: 'Click layers icon in the top left corner of the dashboard to create a new state.
+In the opened dialog window, click a "+" icon to add a new state;'
+    1:
+        image: /images/user-guide/ui/alias/entity-from-dashboard-state-7-pe.png
+        title: 'Enter state&#39;s name and click "Add";'
+    2:
+        image: /images/user-guide/ui/alias/entity-from-dashboard-state-8-pe.png
+        title: 'Now you see a list with two states: root one, and the one that has been just created.
+Click "Save" in the lower right of the dialog.'

+entity-from-dashboard-state-4:
+    0:
+        image: /images/user-guide/ui/alias/entity-from-dashboard-state-9-pe.png
+        title: 'In the root dashboard state, enter widget Edit mode by clicking the “pencil” icon in the upper right corner of it;'
+    1:
+        image: /images/user-guide/ui/alias/entity-from-dashboard-state-10-pe.png
+        title: 'Scroll down to find "Actions" section.
+Click "Add action" button;'
+    2:
+        image: /images/user-guide/ui/alias/entity-from-dashboard-state-11-pe.png
+        title: 'The "Entities table: Actions" window will be opened.
+Click the "Add action" button in the top right corner;'
+    3:
+        image: /images/user-guide/ui/alias/entity-from-dashboard-state-12-pe.png
+        title: 'In the "Add action" dialog, enter the action name, and select an action source responsible for each entity separately (action cell button, on row click etc.).
+Then, choose the action type "Navigate to new dashboard state" and specify the new dashboard state to which the transition will be made.
+After, click "Add";'
+    4:
+        image: /images/user-guide/ui/alias/entity-from-dashboard-state-13-pe.png
+        title: 'After successfully adding the action, click "Save" to apply changes;'
+    5:
+        image: /images/user-guide/ui/alias/entity-from-dashboard-state-14-pe.png
+        title: 'Then, go to the created state by selecting it from the drop-down menu by clicking layers icon in the upper right corner;'
+    6:
+        image: /images/user-guide/ui/alias/entity-from-dashboard-state-15-pe.png
+        title: 'Click the “Add new widget” icon in the center of the screen;'
+    7:
+        image: /images/user-guide/ui/alias/entity-from-dashboard-state-16-pe.png
+        title: 'In the opened widget bundles selection, select "Indoor Environment";'
+    8:
+        image: /images/user-guide/ui/alias/entity-from-dashboard-state-17-pe.png
+        title: 'Select the "Indoor temperature card with background" widget;'
+    9:
+        image: /images/user-guide/ui/alias/entity-from-dashboard-state-18-pe.png
+        title: 'Navigate to the "Entity alias" tab.
+Specify the "Entity from dashboard state" alias in the "Entity alias" field.
+Click the “Add” button in the lower right corner;'
+    10:
+        image: /images/user-guide/ui/alias/entity-from-dashboard-state-19-pe.png
+        title: 'After adding the widget save all applied changes;'
+    11:
+        image: /images/user-guide/ui/alias/entity-from-dashboard-state-20-pe.png
+        title: 'Now, click a action button opposite any entity;'
+    12:
+        image: /images/user-guide/ui/alias/entity-from-dashboard-state-21-pe.png
+        title: 'You will be transitioned to an inner state that shows a widget with entity from dashboard’s state details.'